 Mandatory Employee CPF Contributions Automatically Qualify For Tax Relief

-Most Singaporeans make CPF contributions as employees.
-This qualifies for tax relief under the CPF Relief and is claimable by employees who are Singapore Citizens or Singapore Permanent Residents.
+Most Singaporeans and PRs have to make CPF contributions as employees.
+This qualifies for tax relief under the CPF Relief.

 The CPF relief applies to mandatory employee CPF contributions and voluntary MediSave contributions.
 The amount of CPF relief is capped at the maximum amount of mandatory employee CPF contributions.
-This amount is currently $6,000 per month for Ordinary Wage (OW) contributions (or up to $72,000 a year) and $102,000 minus the total OW subject to CPF for Additional Wage (AW) contributions (or $30,000, if the OW is $72,000).
+This amount is currently $7,400 per month for Ordinary Wage (OW) contributions (or up to $88,800 a year) and $102,000 minus the total OW subject to CPF for Additional Wage (AW) contributions (which is $13,200, if the OW is $88,800).

 Mandatory MediSave Contributions For Self-Employed Persons Qualify For Tax Relief